 Information in an entry includes the author of the book, the complete title, date of publication, publishers, and place of publication.
 On the last line of the entry, near the center, is the call number or classification number of the book.
 This will locate the book on the shelves.
 Students may renew a book or place a book on hold through this system using their Northwest username and password.

 Click here to go to the Library Catalog.

 Sample OPAC Entry

 Reference books are sources providing specific answers for information needs.
 Reference books include encyclopedias, dictionaries, atlases, gazetteers, and some biographical sets.
-Reference books may not be checked out, but specific pages can be copied on the library’s copy machine.
-Students are asked to use reference materials in the reference area only.
+These books may not be checked out, but specific pages can be copied on the library’s copy machine.

 (back to top)